dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * B360
 * H310

-There are however some boards without supported NVRAm, mainly HEDT and server boards:
+There are however some boards without supported NVRAM, mainly HEDT and server boards:

 * C612
+* C621
 * C422
 * X79
 * X99